-Inspect the condition of products stored and containers you have in storage routinely.
-Maintain pesticides within the temperature range specified on the product label.
-Poor storage practices impact product efficacy, and accelerates product deterioration.
+Inspect the condition of products and containers you have in storage routinely.
+During the registration of a pesticide, manufacturers are required to provide labels statements that describe where and how the pesticide is to be stored.
+In particular, maintain pesticides within the temperature range specified on the product label.
+Poor storage practices impact product efficacy and accelerates product deterioration.

-General signs of deterioration per formulation type are:
+General signs of product deterioration per formulation type are:

-- EC Evidence of separation of components, such as sludge or sediment.
+- EC Evidence of separation of components, such as the formation of a sludge or sediment.
 Milky appearance does not occur when water is added. - Oils Milky appearance does not occur when water is added. - WP, SP, WDG Excessive lumping; powder does not suspend in water. - D, G, WDG Excessive lumping or caking